Lithnotep/EncodeChallange/README.md

 # EncodeChallenge

-A simple Go program that aggregates data from CSV and JSON files.
+A high-performance Go program that efficiently processes and aggregates URL shortener click data from CSV and JSON files using streaming techniques and Test-Driven Development (TDD).

+## Features

+- **Memory-efficient streaming**: Processes 10,000+ records without loading all data into memory
+- **Single-pass processing**: Reads decode data only once for optimal performance
+- **Year-based filtering**: Filter click data by specific years with command-line arguments
+- **Comprehensive analytics**: Click aggregation by URL, referrer, and date
+- **Unknown link tracking**: Identifies and reports bitlinks not found in the mapping
+- **Test-Driven Development**: 100% test coverage with unit and integration tests

 ## Prerequisites